Contracts

 Joint liability

 If you have signed the same contract as your housemates and you all agree to take the property at the same time; you will be jointly and severally liable with each of your housemates for any rent arrears and/or damage to the property.
-So, if one tenant moves out, the landlord/agent can pursue the remaining tenants (as well as the tenant who has left) for any monies due.
+So, if one tenant gives notice to quit, this notice is treated as ending the tenancy for all tenants, not just the individual who served it.
+As a result, the landlord may require all tenants to leave at the end of the tenancy.
+Alternatively, the landlord may choose to offer a new tenancy to the remaining tenants, though they are not required to do so.
+We recommend that the group laisse with the landlord about options available,

 Individual liability